Alireza29675/d0/README.md

 ### D0.prototype.multiply(toWhat)

-Mutiply point1 to point2 or a number
+Mutiply point1 to point2 or a number.

 **Syntax:**
 ```javascript